nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Activities

 ##### 4.01.A01) Civil and Political Rights as basic rights

-- • Broadening the constitutional law about the rights of children, women, and

-- people with disabilities according to international conventions

-- • Safeguarding the voting rights of immigrants within and outside of the country

-- • Abolishing the executive presidency and appointing a president, without executive

-- powers, by the parliament

-- • Introducing a new parliamentary electoral system

-- • Limiting official presidential residences to one

-- • Abolishing the pensions and special privileges given to retired presidents and

-- their families

-- • Appointing 25 ministers and corresponding deputy ministers to 25 logically

-- determined ministries and abolishing State Ministerial posts

-- • An advisory council consisting of specialists on the subject will be appointed to

-- each ministry

-- • Introducing a code of ethics, including not allowing members of parliament (MPs)

-- and ministers to appoint their immediate family members to their personal staff

-- • Abolishing allowances made to MPs for participating in parliamentary sessions

-- • Abolishing the pension offered to MPs after 05 years

-- • Preventing MPs or their close family members from directly or indirectly

-- engaging in businesses or contracts with the government

-- • Removing the tax-free vehicle permits for MPs

-- • Giving only one vehicle for Ministers /Deputy Ministers to be used during their

-- period of office

 ### 4.02) An efficient public service - A skill based professionalism